ARS-UA-RainManSR/gpp-antecedent/README.md

 Models are saved in the `scripts/` diretory.
  - `model-v1` contains a simple version with only concurrent PAR and antecedent daytime mean VPD for 10 days at 1 day intervals.
 No VWC or random effects are included yet.
  - `model-v2` explores the addition of VWC at two depths, which are indexed by treatment.
 Shallow VWC seems to require a longer antecedent period.
 Which two-way interactions are the most interesting?
 Random effects are not included yet.
+ - `model-v3` separate out VWC antecedent effects by treatment and slims down the number of interaction terms.
+Random effects are not included yet.
+ - `model-v4` adds random effects with post sweeping to improve identifiability with the intercept terms.
+Includes code for replicated data and model evaluation